-ARBs have been shown to extend life and reduce symptoms in patients with heart failure.
-They work in a similar way to ACE inhibitors, by widening blood vessels and reducing blood pressure, and tend to be used as an alternative as they do not usually cause cough.
+Angiotensin receptor blockers (ARBs) work in a similar way to ACE inhibitors by widening blood vessels and reducing blood pressure.
+They tend to be used as an alternative because they do not usually cause a cough.

-Examples include candesartan, losartan, telmisartan and valsartan.
+Examples of ARBs include candesartan, losartan, telmisartan and valsartan.
 Side effects include low blood pressure (hypotension) and high levels of potassium in your blood.
-Your doctor will do regular blood tests to monitor your potassium level.
+Your doctor will carry out regular blood tests to monitor your potassium level.

-This combination of drugs open up (dilate) blood vessels, and are sometimes prescribed by heart specialists for people who are unable to take an ACE inhibitor or ARB.
+When hydralazine is combined with nitrate, the blood vessels dilate (open up).
+These medicines are sometimes prescribed by heart specialists for people who are unable to take an ACE inhibitor or ARB.

-Digoxin, related to a medicine derived from the foxglove plant, increases the strength of heart muscle contractions and can also slow down heart rate.
 It is recommended for people who have symptoms despite treatment with ACE inhibitors, ARBs, beta-blockers and diuretics.
-It is used earlier in people who have both heart failure and a condition called atrial fibrillation (where the heart is beating irregularly).
+It is used earlier in people who have both heart failure and a condition called atrial fibrillation (where the heart beats irregularly).

 Devices for heart failure

-The pacemaker is be implanted in your chest by a cardiologist, normally under local anaesthetic.
+The pacemaker is implanted under the skin by a cardiologist (heart specialist), usually under local anaesthetic.
 You will usually need to stay in hospital overnight to check that it is working properly.
 Serious complications from pacemakers are unusual.

 Pacemakers need to be checked regularly by specialist technicians at a pacemaker clinic.
 You will also need to be careful about things that can affect how your pacemaker works, such as hospital equipment and security systems in shops or at airports.